shakil-rahman/SRE_Cloud_computing_AWS/README.md

 ### Solutions:
 #### On-premise
 - User owns all the servers and stores them locally
+- More secure but puts the costs on the user for maintenance and security
 #### Public cloud
 - User rents all the server usage from a provider
+- Provider handles maintenance/security, user only pays for what they use
 #### Hybrid
-- User keeps some data local (on-prem) and other data in the cloud
+- User keeps some data local (on-prem) and other data in the cloud (Government, Banks)
+- Allows for better security where needed and lower cost where it isn't needed